lwneumann/Oscilloscope/Python/Scope/README.md

-(Currently) this only lets you build
+(Currently) this only lets you build a tree and move around it.
+You can edit values too but not remove anything.

 # Useage
  - **q**          - Quits the application